rlbriden/560-RPS/README.md

 # 560-RPS

-This is a rock, paper, scissors excersise for INLS 560.
+This is a rock, paper, scissors exercise for INLS 560.